slowernews/hamster-system/README.md

 - superfolder: **YOUR NAME**

         First of all create a folder in a partition of your disk.
-        ALL your stuff will be stored there.
+        ALL your stuff will be stored here.

 - main folders: **PROJECT STATUS**